Dental care

 Poor oral health can cause more than just bad breath.

 Tooth decay is when the enamel (the outer shell of the tooth) becomes damaged.
-Cavities (holes) may develop on the surface, exposing the dentin or pulp cavity exposing the nerves.
-Tooth decay can cause toothache, which can make eating, drinking or even breathing painful.
+Cavities (holes) may develop on the surface, exposing the dentin or pulp, which can expose the nerves.
+Tooth decay can cause a toothache, which can make eating, drinking, or even breathing painful.
 Clove Oil can be used to relieve tooth pain.

 Gingivitis, or inflammation of the gums, can occur if plaque builds up on the teeth.
-This is usually easy to treat and doesn't typically cause permanent damage to teeth.
+This condition is usually easy to treat and typically doesn't cause permanent damage to teeth.

 If bacteria infect the gum surrounding a tooth, an abscess can develop.
-Abscesses are puss-filled swellings which develop below the surface of the skin or tissues.
-When they occur in the mouth, they can put excessive pressure on the teeth surrounding them, causing intense pain, which may worsen when eating or drinking.
+Abscesses are pus-filled swellings which develop below the surface of the skin or tissues.
+When they occur in the mouth, they can put excessive pressure on the surrounding teeth, causing intense pain that may worsen when eating or drinking.
 If you develop an abscess, it is important to see your dentist or a doctor.

 Authored & Reviewed By